queenofdowntime/square-one/tutorials/new-project-setup.md

 1. Complete the second [Hello World](https://github.com/fouralarmfire/square-one/blob/master/tutorials/hello-world-2.md#hello-world-2) exercise.
 1. Run `git status`.
 It should say that your `hello` file has changed.

-	This time, we are not going to commit to master.
+	This time, we are not going to commit to `master`.
 Our "Hello World!" program is in an unfinished state: it can't say hello to the world anymore, just to whichever arg is passed on the command line.